KevinMarquette/kevinmarquette.github.io/_posts/2017-04-30-Powershell-Gherkin-advanced-features.md

 Let's revisit a specification from the first example for this one.

+    And the new file is the same as the original file

+And rewrite it like this to get the files listed in the specification.

     And the file .\target\something.txt is the same as .\source\something.txt

-We want to parameterize those file paths.
+We also want to parameterize those file paths.

     And 'the file (?<target>\S*) is the same as (?<source>\S*)' {
         param($Target,$Source)